Excel Highlight Cell If Value Greater Than Another Cell (6 Ways)

 Formula Breakdown

-• =IF(C5>E5,C5,””) →check that cell C5 is greater than E5.
-If the selected cell is greater than E5 then it will highlight the C5 cell otherwise won’t highlight.
+=IF(C5>E5,C5,””) checks that cell C5 is greater than E5.
+If the selected cell is greater than E5 then, it will highlight the C5 cell.

 Read more: Excel Conditional Formatting Formula with IF

-To demonstrate the procedure, I’ll calculate the Average of the Summer Price, and the Winter Price column and will check whether the Spring Price column is Greater Than the calculated Average or not.
+We’ll calculate the average of the Summer Price and the Winter Price columns and check whether cells in the Spring Price column have a higher value than the average.

 selecting data to utilize Average function for highlighting cells